 - garbage that contains numerous bottles and containers, particularly chemical containers

 - putting garbage in a neighbour's collection area

 If there’s a suspicious property in your neighbourhood, don’t investigate it or approach its residents.
-You can safely and anonymously report a suspicious property through SCAN.
+You can safely and confidentially report a suspicious property through SCAN.

 Make a report

-There are 2 ways to anonymously report a suspicious property:
+There are 2 ways to confidentially report a suspicious property:

 If you report a suspicious property, your information is safe and confidential.

 No one can disclose your identity to any person or agency, including law enforcement and courts, without your consent.

 After you report a suspicious property, you'll be contacted by a member of SCAN.

 If you see an emergency situation, call your local police or 911.